Unstructured-IO/community/Pipelines-and-APIs.md

 ## API Specification

-The convention for an API endpoint is as follows:
+By convention, the URL path for a HTTP API endpoint is formatted like:

    /**\<pipeline-family>**/**v\<semver-version>**/**\<pipeline-name>**

-API endpoints are versioned by [semver](https://semver.org/) where the semver version applies to the pipeline family as a whole, thus the endpoint for each pipeline in the pipeline family will have the same version.
-It is parsed from `preprocessing-pipeline-family.yaml` and is validated before the API is generated.
+API endpoints are versioned by [semver](https://semver.org/) where the semver version applies to the pipeline family as a whole.
+Thus, the endpoint for all pipelines in a pipeline family all have the same version, which is parsed from `preprocessing-pipeline-family.yaml`.

 ### API Inputs

 API endpoints expect HTTP `POST` requests with parameters and files specified in a `multipart/form-data` payload.
 The reason for using multipart/form-data is because it allows for posting multiple binary files and additional input parameters in one request.

-For example, the following `curl` command posts a `file` and a paramater `output_schema`:
+For example, the following `curl` command posts a file with an addtional paramater for `output_schema`:

 ```bash
 curl -X 'POST' \